Skip to main content

 Add Material Design to an Angular application

-To learn how to add Bootstrap, please read this article.
+To learn how to wire up Bootstrap instead, read this article.

 Installation

-First, we need to make sure that the appropriate Material Design libraries are installed.
-Installation is possible via npm: npm i @angular/material @angular/cdk.
+First, install the Material Design libraries via npm: npm i @angular/material @angular/cdk.

-If using the Angular Devkit, we can also add Material Design via the ng add add command in the following way: ng add @angular/material.
+If you’re using the Angular Devkit, you can also run: ng add @angular/material.

 Animation

-If we opted in to use animations we need to configure it in app.module.ts:
+If we opted into animations, configure them in app.module.ts:

 import {BrowserAnimationsModule} from '@angular/platform-browser/animations';